Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Instant, Gentle Energy

 Dates are packed with natural sugars — glucose, fructose, and sucrose — that give your body fast, clean energy.
-Unlike processed sugar, date sugars are easy to absorb, even on a sensitive stomach.
+Unlike processed sugar, date sugars are easy to absorb even on a highly sensitive, inflamed stomach.

 02